Restless legs syndrome is ruining my life

 Featured Articles

-It is 3 am.
-I am lying in bed next to my best friend.
-She is fast asleep and snoring in my direction.
-My legs, twitching, and itching.
-All I want to do is sleep.
-It has been 4 and a half nights now since I have slept.
-The fact that my friend is blowing her peaceful sleep breath in my direction, and letting out little grunts as she dreams, actually makes me want to wrap my hands tightly around her throat or simply just bite her face.
+My friend is blowing her peaceful sleep breath in my direction and letting out little grunts as she dreams, making me want to wrap my hands tightly around her throat or simply bite her face.
 Extreme, I know.
-But thatβs what restless leg syndrome and insomnia will do to you.
+But that’s what PCOS, restless leg syndrome, and insomnia will do to you.
+PCOS is ruining my life.
 Restless legs syndrome is ruining my life and my emotions.

-I get out of bed, drag my pillows and my cover across the living room floor.
-Iβm heading towards the sofa.
-Iβm so looking forward to laying down on it so I can at least rest and not worry about moving in case I disturb my friend.
 Most people would see this as generous.
-I think Iβm being a serious gentleman because all I really want to do is poke her forehead and beat her with pillows for daring to be so relaxed and comfy when I canβt sleep.
+I think I’m being a serious gentleman because all I really want to do is poke her forehead and beat her with pillows for daring to be so relaxed and comfy when I can’t sleep.

 But here is the fun part.
-I get to the sofa and I drop my bedding in disbelief.
-Iβm now standing at the end of the sofa like a tortured goblin staring at my other friend who is sleeping over.
+I get to the sofa, and I drop my bedding in disbelief.
+I’m now standing at the end of the sofa like a tortured goblin staring at my other friend who is sleeping over.
 I completely forgot.
-There is nowhere else for me to sleepβ¦ isnβ this just great.
+There is nowhere else for me to sleep… isn’ this just great.

 Eventually, we make it home.
-I go to the bathroom, I close the door and I just cry.
+I go to the bathroom, I close the door, and I just cry.
 I cry because it has now been 5 nights since I slept.
 It has now been 120 hours since my legs have stopped jerking and feeling like they are on fire.
-Iβm at the end of my tether.
+I’m at the end of my tether.
 Insomnia has set in and has become my constant companion.
 Restless legs syndrome is ruining my life.

-Itβs now 8 am and I wake up my friend.
-Iβm still in tears, Iβm in pain and Iβm emotionally and physically exhausted.
-My body just canβt take anymore.
-My restless leg syndrome symptoms include uncomfortable feelings in my legs (itching, pins, and needlesβ¦), cramps, tingling, burning, throbbing, uncontrollable jerking and twitching.
+It’s now 8 am, and I wake up my friend.
+I’m still in tears, I’m in pain, and I’m emotionally and physically exhausted.
+My body just can’t take anymore.
+My restless leg syndrome symptoms include uncomfortable feelings in my legs (itching, pins, and needles…), cramps, tingling, burning, throbbing, uncontrollable jerking, and twitching.
 And the best part, it can also affect your face, arms, and chest.
-Oh, and if you didnβt guess already, restless leg syndrome also contributes to my insomnia.
+Oh, and if you didn’t guess already, restless leg syndrome also contributes to my insomnia.

 My friend hugs me.
 We try all the common things, a bath with oats to take the itchiness away, a 10mg diazepam to relax my muscles, a horrible glass of magnesium to relax the muscle spasms in my legs, and switching between hot and cold water to relieve the tension.
 But nothing is working.
 Nothing.

 She looks at me and tells me that we will call a doctor.
 Which, in all honesty, is the last thing I want to do.
 It was only a week ago I was sitting in front of my regular doctor telling him about my restless legs syndrome, but all he wanted to focus on was my depression.
 He simply ignored my pleadings.
-I told him how restless legs syndrome was ruining my life but itΒ was as if he could not understand what I was saying.
-A few days laterΒ I was sitting in front of a psychiatrist for the first time telling her about my depression and how my restless legs syndrome and insomnia affected it.
-But she too appeared to not understand me.
+I told him how restless legs syndrome was ruining my life but it was as if he could not understand what I was saying.

-Now 5 pm comes along, here I am, tired, overwhelmed, and in pain sitting in front of my new doctor.
+Now 5 pm comes along, and here I am, tired, overwhelmed, and in pain, sitting in front of my new doctor.
 Surely I was making a great first impression sitting there looking like a ghoul from Fallout.
 My friend is sitting beside me.
-Sheβs explaining the situation to the doctor because at this point, I cannot speak without crying or wanting to beg the doctor to just cut my legs off.

-My doctor looks at me confusingly, and asks βdo you have any issues with your eating habits?β I explain that I donβt and that my weight is due to my polycystic ovary syndromeΒ (PCOS)Β and that no matter what I do, my weight fluctuates.
-The fact that I automatically have to defend my weight is an issue.
-My PCOS symptoms are weight fluctuation, non-functional ovaries, and reproductive organs, excess body hair, acne, oily skin, and so on.
-PCOSΒ and restless leg syndrome are not necessarily related conditions!
+My doctor looks at me confusingly and asks, “do you have any issues with your eating habits?”
+I explain that I don’t and that my weight is due to my polycystic ovary syndrome (PCOS) and that no matter what I do, my weight fluctuates.

 My new doctor gently and patiently explains that the psychiatrist had put me on antidepressants to help me reduce weight, which in turn made my restless leg syndrome symptoms worse.
 Not only did the antidepressants make the symptoms worse, but they also reduced my appetite.
-I had also been prescribed 10mgΒ diazepamΒ to counteract the side effects of the antidepressants.
+I had also been prescribed 10mg diazepam to counteract the side effects of the antidepressants.

 This makes me feel sick, and I am not talking about the medications.
 Not only has my mental health been put at risk due to my legs being the worst they have been for years, but the psychiatrist has put me on antidepressants to try and reduce my weight without telling me or having my consent.